spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 ### Setup IAM resources, KMS, and CodeCommit

-The **_aws-creds_** subdirectory contains configuration files to set up roles and policies needed to do the overall deployment.
+The **_aws-creds_** subdirectory contains configuration files to set up roles and policies needed to do the overall deployment except for KMS.
+Note that you only need 1 per account of each of these in the case that some operational cluster has multiple deployments on it.

-**Note:** AWS has a hard limit of 10 groups per user.
+**Note (not for sandbox/dev/test/ops):** AWS has a hard limit of 10 groups per user.
 Since terraform-deploy adds 2 groups, you can be a member of at most 8 groups before proceeding.

 Complete these steps: